History of Bihar: Medieval Period (1206–1526)

-Bihar was largely in ruins when visited by Xuanzang, the famous Buddhist monk from China, and suffered further damage at the hands of Muslim raiders in the 12th century.
-With the advent of the foreign aggression and eventual foreign subjugation of India, Bihar passed through very uncertain times during the medieval period.
+During the medieval period, Bihar was controlled by various small kingdoms and principalities.
+Bihar also experienced its first encounter with foreign aggression from the West and Muslim armies came to approach its border.
+With the advent of foreign aggression and eventual foreign subjugation of India, Bihar passed through very uncertain times during the medieval period.
 Muhammad of Ghor attacked this region of the Indian subcontinent many times.
-Muhammad of Ghor's armies destroyed many Buddhist structures, including the great Nalanda university.
+Muhammad of Ghor's armies destroyed many Buddhist structures, including the great Nalanda University.

 The Buddhism of Magadha was finally swept away by the Islamic invasion under Muhammad Bin Bakhtiar Khilji, one of Qutb-ud-Din's generals destroyed monasteries fortified by the Sena armies, during which many of the viharas and the famed universities of Nalanda and Vikramshila were destroyed, and thousands of Buddhist monks were massacred in the 12th century.

+However, North Bihar/Mithila maintained its autonomy for longer than the rest of Bihar and was under the control of native dynasties until at least the sixteenth century.

+Mithila

-Karnat dynasty
+Karnat dynasty (1097-1324)

-In 1097 CE, the Karnat dynasty of Mithila emerged on the Bihar/Nepal border area and maintained capitals in Darbhanga and Simraongadh.
-The dynasty was established by Nanyadeva, a military commander of Karnataka-origin.
+In 1097 AD, the Karnat dynasty of Mithila emerged on the Bihar/Nepal border area and maintained capitals in Darbhanga and Simraongadh.
+The dynasty was established by Nanyadeva, a military commander of Karnataka origin.
 Under this dynasty, the Maithili language started to develop with the first piece of Maithili literature, the Varna Ratnakara being produced in the 14th century by Jyotirishwar Thakur.
 The Karnats also carried out raids into Nepal.
 They fell in 1324 following the invasion of Ghiyasuddin Tughlaq.

-Pithipatis
+Oiniwar dynasty (1325-1526)

+The Oiniwar dynasty emerged after the fall of the Karnats and ruled North Bihar as vassals of the Delhi Sultanate.
+Under the king, Shiva Singh, they declared independence ,even repulsing invasions from the neighboring Jaunpur Sultanate and Bengal sultanate.